Use an ATM or Cash A Check

 Buildings & Grounds, 434-223-6159, is your resource for fixing most problems, such as water leaks, stuck doors, and malfunctioning HVAC-or lost keys.
 See your resident advisor or call security, 434-223-6164, if you lock yourself out of your room.

-The Fuqua Computing Center (entered from the rear of Johns Auditorium) can help you with most computer problems.
+The Fuqua Computing Center (located in the Bortz Library) can help you with most computer problems.

 Talk To Someone About An Academic Problem